 Small businesses are key to job creation and economic development.
 Karama invests in local African small businesses through product purchases, product development, and on the job training.
 As our sales increase, jobs are created and our network of small African businesses grows.

-Karama is dedicated to funding Young Life Africa's campership program where thousands of teenagers experience the love of God and many being a relationship with Jesus Christ, often in the same communities where Karama is invested in local businesses.
+Karama is dedicated to funding Young Life Africa's campership program where thousands of teenagers experience the love of God and many begin a relationship with Jesus Christ, often in the same communities where Karama is invested in local businesses.
 As Karama grows and reaches a broader audience, sales increase, as does our ability to contribute to the outreach ministry of Young Life in Africa.